andrewyoder/etch-a-sketch/README.md

 DOM elements.

 TO-DO:
-  - make all cells the same height as they are width
+  - make all cells the same height as they are width (look into CSS grids)
   - add a "rainbow" button that sets each new cell to a random color
   - add a "trace" button that will darken each cell by 10% each time it is passed over